Sometimes all it takes is a change in attitude to deliver us from difficulties.

 This yielding is not a giving up or resigning ourselves to loss or failure.
 It is a position of fluidity that allows us new perspectives.
-This in turn allows us to access our Fair Witness, who, free from judgment, is able to entertain all possibilities and who has the broad vision to help us seek a wise resolution.
+This, in turn, allows us to access our inner Fair Witness, who, free from judgment, is able to entertain all possibilities and who has the broad vision to help us seek a wise solution.

-Once there, we can feel safe enough to open our hearts to compassion, for ourselves and the other, and to access the courage to change.
-Once there, we can give up our small desires for some larger solution, something with benefit for all.
+Once there, we can feel safe enough to open our hearts to compassion, for ourselves and others, and to access the courage to change.
+Once there, we can give up our small desires and open to a more generous outcome, something with benefit for all.

 Excerpted from An Invitation to An Extraordinary Life